kimberscott/minichore/README.md

 ## To do

+- Point people to Example family & post walkthrough of process for this family (thanks [aniola](https://projects.metafilter.com/5485/Minimax-your-chores))

+- Make privacy of weights an aspect of the household, which can be modified when setting other household info (members, chores) - thanks [aniola](https://projects.metafilter.com/5485/Minimax-your-chores)

+- Add user authentication so that users can be associated with households, enter and view their own weights, etc.

 - Allow the 'target' amount of work to vary per household member, instead of assuming an even split is desired - e.g., for families with children, couples who agree a stay-at-home parent should do >50% of housework, coworkers with different roles.
 Right now this would be done clumsily by assigning some placeholder task to people expected to do less.

 - Provide an optional allocation detail view that lists each person's chores, instead of a table, for accessibility/convenience.
-- Add user authentication so that users can be associated with households, enter and view their own weights, etc.